 The Council for the Accreditation of Counseling and Related Educational Programs (CACREP) states that: "A formal endorsement policy by an academic unit with a CACREP accredited program should stipulate endorsement for employment or credentialing only in the program area in which a student received training".
 The Urban Education program and the College of Education provide endorsements for individuals for licenses and certificates for which they are qualified by having met the requisite standards for completion of an education degree at Norfolk State University.
-Additionally, the department provides endorsement for graduates of the professional school counseling concentration (previously known as the community counseling) program for the purpose of independent licensure.
+Additionally, the department provides endorsement for graduates of the professional school counseling concentration (previously known as the urban school counseling and urban guidance counseling) program for the purpose of school counseling licensure.

-Mental Health Counseling Program
+Professional School Counseling Program